eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 #### 4.5.5 Local native WSCD

-A local native WSCD is integrated into the User device.
+A local native WSCD is integrated into the User device, just like the local internal WSCD discussed in the previous section.
 However, the API to access the WSCD is included in the operating system of the User device.
 Therefore, no separate WSCA is necessary.
 Alternatively, the API offered by the OS may be viewed as the WSCA.

 The Wallet Provider is responsible for verifying that the local native WSCD is compliant with all applicable requirements, prior to activating a Wallet Unit